danielj314/project-one/README.md

 -   Footer code copied from https://www.web-eau.net/blog/10-best-footer-html-css-snippets but modified by myself to create desired look.

--   When the sign-up form is submitted, the The sign up completed page is copied from a page used in the
+-   When the sign-up form is submitted, the The sign up completed page is simply a link to a google image.
+This would be changed in future when I have deloped my javascript coding skills.

 ### Media

--   Images downloaded from https://www.pexels.com/ a free stock photo library.
+-   All images downloaded from https://www.pexels.com/ a free stock photo library.
+-   The music videos on the site are linked from https://www.youtube.com/ .
+As the band is fictional another band's music videos were linked as example pieces.

 ### Acknowledgements